Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Experiments

+Figure~\ref{fig:main_results} compares \ourmethodshort with multiple baselines over 7 domains, including no rule-based \actsem (w/o rule-ASG), no LLM \actsem (w/o LLM-ASG), no prospection (w/o prospect.) and use random trajectory sampler (w/o LLM-TS).
+Each achieves 100\% Acc, so we focus on number of executed steps (NES).

-\paragraph{LLM as a sampler greatly reduces the execution steps.} Comparing the blue bars and the purple bars (w/o LLM-TS), we show that the LLM trajectory sampler greatly reduces the execution steps over all domains.
-The random sampler, even with prospection, lacks the commonsense reasoning knowledge for choosing trajectories likely be solutions of the problem.
+\paragraph{LLM as a sampler greatly reduces the execution steps.} We find that the LLM \trajsam reduces the execution steps over all domains.
+The random sampler, even with prospection, lacks the commonsense reasoning knowledge for choosing trajectories likely to be solutions to the problem.

-\paragraph{LLM and rule-based action semantics predictions have complementary benefits.} Comparing the orange bars (w/o rule-ASP) and the green bars (w/o LLM-ASP), rule-based action semantics predictor is more important in \floortile, \storage and \tyreworld, while LLM action semantics predictor is more important in the other four domains.
-With the commonsense prior knowledge provided by the LLM, and the exactness of the information from the rule-based parser, combining both predictions is always a better solution over all domains.
+\paragraph{LLM and rule-based action semantics predictions have complementary benefits.} Comparing the purple bars (w/o rule-\actsemshort) and the magenta bars (w/o LLM-\actsemshort), rule-based \actsem is more important in \floortile, \storage and \tyreworld, while LLM \actsem is more important in the other four domains.
+With the commonsense prior knowledge provided by the LLM, and the exactness of the information from the rule-based parser, combining both predictions is always a better solution.

-\paragraph{Prospection induces redundant actions sometimes, but is necessary overall.} For certain domains with a small number of actions $|\sA|$, such as \grippers ($|\sA|=3$) and \termes ($|\sA|=7$), a large number of prospection steps causes unnecessary exploration, comparing to the red bars (w/o prospect.).
-However, prospection is overall helpful, as the red bar shows around 1.4 times execution steps on average compared to our method.
+\paragraph{Prospection induces redundant actions sometimes, but is necessary overall.} For certain domains with a small number of actions $|\sA|$, such as \grippers ($|\sA|=3$) and \termes ($|\sA|=7$), a large number of prospection steps slows search.
+However, prospection is overall helpful.
+The w/o prospect. bar shows around 1.4 times execution steps on average \vs \ourmethodshort.
 Especially, in the \barman domain, prospection reduces more than a half of the execution steps.
-On the other hand, notice that all the exploration during prospection time is simulated by not executed, a large number of prospection steps is not time-consuming during the trajectory sampling time.